operator-framework/operator-lifecycle-manager/doc/design/philosophy.md

 **Interaction**

- * By standardizing the other three, provide a standard way to interact with cloud services and user-defined open cloud services via both the CLI and the Tectonic Console
+ * By standardizing the other three, provide a standard way to interact with cloud services and user-defined open cloud services via both the CLI and the OpenShift web console.

 # Design